SelectUSA/events/events/_posts/2019-02-14-susa-canada-conf-2019.md

 ### SelectUSA Canada Conference at the Canadian International Auto Show

 U.S. economic developers are invited to join us for the annual **SelectUSA Canada Conference** at the [Canadian International Auto Show (CIAS)](http://autoshow.ca/) in **Toronto** on **February 14, 2019**.
 Designed by the U.S. Commerce Service (USCS) Toronto, the event will feature companies from the Canadian automotive and advanced manufacturing technology sectors.
-U.S. economic development organizations will have the opportunity to meet one-on-one with Canadian investors, hear about manufacturing from U.S. government officials, and take advantage of additional networking opportunities.
+U.S. economic development organizations will have the opportunity to meet one-on-one with Canadian investors.

-For more information, including registration, please contact [Bojan Opsenica](mailto:Bojan.Opsenica@trade.gov).
+For more information, including registration, **[please visit the event webpage](https://connect.eventtia.com/en/dmz/selectusacanada2019/website)**.

 ---